Bilup/desktop/README.md

 To install, paste this into your terminal.

-This wont work on windows, you will need to do these steps with the windows equivalents to get the files
+This wont work on windows, you will need to do these steps with the windows equivalents

+Run this to get the desktop files onto your computer
 ```bash
 git clone --recursive https://github.com/MistWarp/desktop mistwarp-desktop
 ```
-to update and build them
+Then run this to update and build the desktop application
 ```bash
 cd mistwarp-desktop
 git pull